-It was like a horrible disease – the NEED to avoid trouble, to fly-right, to be what others perceived as good.
-It was a total fear of what may happen if I did something – anything – against the norm or against the “rules”, of getting into any KIND of trouble, and any AMOUNT of trouble.
-It was my tendency to let others control my behavior – whether a person, a group, or society in general – to impose THEIR view of the world above my own, and THEIR priorities in the world before my own.
+It was like a horrible disease – not just a desire, but a need to avoid trouble, to fly-right, to be what others perceived as good, and to be the Me others perceived as Me.
+It was a total fear of what may happen if I did something – anything – against the norm or against the “rules”, of getting into any kind of trouble, and any amount of trouble.
+It was my tendency to let others control my behavior – whether a person, a group, or society in general – to impose their view of the world above my own, and their priorities in the world before my own.

 The desire to be what others expected of me.
 The fear of being the center of any negative attention or social pressure.

 Or would I simply get trampled on?
-Would I just be a stepping stone to someone else’s achievements and success?
+Would I just be another stepping stone to someone else’s achievements and success?

-Realize that it is THIS weakness we allow that leads to the weakness that will effect us a lifetime – the kind that will result in our lives wasted in the crappy circumstances and monotonous lives we see in the average adult we’d do anything to avoid becoming.
+…that it is this weakness we allow that leads to the weakness that will effect us a lifetime – the kind that will result in our lives wasted in the crappy circumstances and monotonous lives we see in the average adult we’d do anything to avoid becoming.

 And that’s what this bad behavior does.
 That’s what 99% of us allow.

 Because every day, we surrender our enjoyment and desires to shit we are told, and little words on signs.
 Every day, we avoid experiencing what we want because of what we are taught to fear.
 Every day we’re told to ignore our desires and needs through threat of punishment which does not exist or does not matter.